Teen Vogue Promotes Marxism in Recent Article

 College campuses and high schools are using Marx to put America on trial.
 Consequently, many millennials believe they should have a right to the wealth of others and, if other people have more than they do, they should get an “equal” share.
 Such an attitude creates an ungrateful spirit of entitlement, but too few Americans think this attitude is harmful.

 Karl Marx should be taught in schools but not from the perspective that he changed the world for the better because he actually changed the world for the worst.
 What should be taught instead is the truth that millions of people have lost their lives because of an ideology founded on selfishness, resentment, hatred, and deceit.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!